Daniel-Griffiths/cloudflare-expo-ota-updates/apps/worker/README.md

 ```

 > [!NOTE]
-> If you are having issues use `pnpm exec wrangler tail` to debug the worker logs when sending/downloading updates
+> If you are having issues use `npx wrangler tail` to debug the worker logs when sending/downloading updates

 **9. Security (optional)**